juandados/self-propelling/README.md

 # Safe Coverage of Compact Domains For Second Order Dynamical Systems

+This is the repository of the paper [safe coverage of compact domains for second order dynamical systems](https://arxiv.org/pdf/1911.06519.pdf) by Juan Chacon, Mo Chen, and Razvan Fetecau.

+## Summary

 Autonomous systems operating in close proximity with each other to cover a specified area has many potential applications, but to achieve effective coordination, two key challenges need to be addressed: coordination and safety.

 <p align="center">